emekaorji/symlx/README.md

 Links commands from resolved bin mappings and exits immediately.

-It uses the exact same options and resolution behavior as `symlx serve`, but it does not keep a live session.
+It uses the exact same options and resolution behavior as `symlx serve`, _but it does not keep a live session_.

 Examples: